mitchellciupak/nlog/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-Nlog is an automated tracking system for your note taking
+Nlog is an automated tracking system for your taking notes or automating any MS OneNote entry process

 ## 🏁 Getting Started <a name = "getting_started"></a>